bioinfo-pf-curie/geniac/docs/install.rst

 Build recipes and containers
 ----------------------------

 Assume you are in the ``build`` directory.
-The following custom targets allows you to build recipes and containers even you did not ask for them during the configure stage:
+The following custom targets allows you to build recipes and containers even if you did not ask for them during the configure stage:

 * ``make build_singularity_recipes``
 * ``make build_singularity_images``